America Shits the Bed

 You have to ask yourself this.
 If you, like I, didn’t expect this outcome, you really should question some of your assumptions and ideas.
 It’s time to take a step back with an open mind and listen carefully.
 Challenge yourself a little.
 I find in any game when I’m losing, it means I’m missing something important and I need to cast around for what it is, take it step by step, break it down, form a new plan and see if it works out.

-I think my surprise probably came from a belief that the DNC machine and Hillary’s campaign were savvy enough to strategise a victory that would overcome her weakness as a candidate.
+I think my surprise probably came from a belief that the DNC machine and Hillary’s campaign were savvy enough to strategize a victory that would overcome her weakness as a candidate.
 I also trusted that enough people would see through Trump’s BS to take a safe path rather than a risky one.
 That last one, I should have known.
 I have a phrase, “don’t bet against stupid” and I ignored it.
 Especially foolish since I so many times myself have bucked the traditional candidate for a dark horse (though not this year, well not during the general at any rate).
 I think many Trump voters were doing exactly that.
 They still saw Trump as a viable outsider as where I see him as just a different kind of insider.

 I also think that for a long time I’ve been to isolated from rural politics and culture.
 Traveling the country as I do now has opened my eyes somewhat.
 Further, some insightful articles on Trump and his support over the past few months have further enlightened me as to what make rural American political thinking work.
 Finally, some study on the history of American politics has highlighted that the urban/rural divide has been a strong theme in American politics since day one.